saritha28/Music-Genre-Classification/README.md

 # Audio Analysis Project

 ## Overview
-This project aims to perform audio analysis using Python and the Librosa library.
-It includes various tasks such as loading audio files, extracting audio features, visualizing spectrograms, MFCCs, and chromagrams, as well as building machine learning models for audio classification.
+This project involves audio analysis using Python and the Librosa library.
+It covers tasks such as loading audio files, extracting audio features, visualizing spectrograms, MFCCs, and chromagrams, and building machine learning models for audio classification.

 ## Table of Contents
 - [Introduction](#audio-analysis-project)